leocoderu/Triple-Switch/README.md

     </table>
 </div>

-## TODO in a future
+## Planned future changes

-    ~1.
-Add "value" and "onChange()" properties, same usual Switch On/Off~ ~2.
-Add switch mirroring~
-    ~3.
-Add Example to pub.dev~
-    4. Add to Gallery images switch with different design
-    5. Figure out what you can replace the isolate with for the web version
+    1. Figure out what you can replace the isolate with for the web version
-    6. Replace the logo with a more detailed one
+    2. Replace the logo with a more detailed one